Give

 Dae Woong Ham

-Assistant Professor of Technology and Operations, Stephen M Ross School of Business
+Assistant Professor, Technology and Operations, Stephen M Ross School of Business

-Assistant Professor of Political Science, College of Literature, Science, and the Arts
+Assistant Professor, Political Science, College of Literature, Science, and the Arts

 Barbara Koremenos